Inside Elton John’s Historic Sell-Out Concerts at Dodger Stadium

 On Oct.
 25 and 26, 1975, Elton John performed two sold-out shows at Dodger Stadium in Los Angeles.
 Imagine for a moment what it would be like if one of those was the first rock concert you ever went to.
-Now, meet our new friend Doug Fox, who was indeed just that lucky, and is here to tell us all about it:
+Doug Fox was, indeed, just that lucky:

 Hit up any rock fan and you’ll find that almost all of them still proudly wear their first concert like a badge of honor.
 As the veteran of hundreds of shows over the years, I’m certainly no exception — just fortunate enough to have initially plugged into a lifelong love of live music by attending one of rock’s most historical concerts.

-It was 38 years ago today that Elton John performed the second of his back-to-back, career-defining sellout concerts at Dodger Stadium.
+On that day, Elton John performed the second of his back-to-back, career-defining sellout concerts at Dodger Stadium.
 Unless one actually lived through that time period, it’s almost impossible to imagine just how big a phenomenon John was in 1975.
 He was littering the rock landscape with hit after hit en route to delivering a couple No. 1 albums per year.
 His concerts, complete with outrageous costumes and stage antics, were already the stuff of legend.

-After opening sets by Emmylou Harris and the James Gang, which featured soon-to-be Eagle Joe Walsh, Elton took the stage in grand fashion.
-He opened the show with a soulful solo rendition of ‘Your Song,’ with the opening piano notes preceding the rise of the curtain, and his piano starting at the back left of the stage and slowly moving to the front as the song progressed.
+After opening sets by Emmylou Harris and the soon-to-be Eagles member Joe Walsh, Elton John took the stage in grand fashion.
+He opened the show with a soulful solo rendition of “Your Song,” with the opening piano notes preceding the rise of the curtain, and his piano starting at the back left of the stage and slowly moving to the front as the song progressed.

-There were special appearances by tennis star Billie Jean King (she sang backing vocals for ‘Philadelphia Freedom’) and John’s partner-in-rhyme, lyricist Bernie Taupin, and ‘Don’t Let the Sun Go Down on Me’ seemed perfectly timed with the sunset outside the stadium on that typically beautiful Southern California Sunday.
+There were special appearances by tennis star Billie Jean King (she sang backing vocals for “Philadelphia Freedom”) and Elton John’s partner-in-rhyme, lyricist Bernie Taupin, and “Don’t Let the Sun Go Down on Me” seemed perfectly timed with the sunset outside the stadium on that typically beautiful Southern California Sunday.

 John ended up playing 31 songs in a three-hour-plus performance that spoiled me for years, naively assuming, as I did, that every artist must play for a similar length of time on such a grand scale.
 Obviously, that wide-eyed 15-year-old still had a lot to learn in the way of concerts.
-In the subsequent 37 years, I’ve had the opportunity to interview a couple members of Elton’s core band and see him in concert seven additional times — but somehow none quite compare with that afternoon at Dodger Stadium.
+In the subsequent decades, I’ve had the opportunity to interview a couple members of Elton John’s core band and see him in concert seven additional times — but somehow none quite compare with that afternoon at Dodger Stadium.

 Maybe it’s a first-time thing.